-Кеу Description readTimeout Time in seconds to wait for a response from Fortify Software Security Center before timing out. writeTimeout Time in seconds for request data to be sent to Fortify Software Security Center before timing out. ctrlUrl The Controller URL is required to perform a Fortify Static Code Analyzer analysis on a remote system.
-You can leave this empty if you specify a Fortify Software Security Center URL using the url key.
-Note: If a Fortify Software Security Center URL is specified (with ur1), then the Fortify Jenkins Plugin uses the Controller associated with Fortify Software Security Center and any Controller URL specified here is ignored. ctrlToken The decoded value of a Fortify Software Security Center authentication token of type ScanCentralCrtIToken. disableLocalScans Whether to disable local Fortify Static Code Analyzer scans from being performed.
+Key Description connectTimeout Time in seconds to wait for a connection to be established with before timing out. readTimeout Time in seconds to wait for a response from Fortify Software Security Center before timing out. writeTimeout Time in seconds for request data to be sent to Fortify Software Security Center before timing out. ctrlUrl The Controller URL is required to perform a Fortify Static Code Analyzer analysis on a remote system.
+You can leave this empty if you specify a Fortify Software Security Center URL with the url key.
+Note: If a Fortify Software Security Center URL is specified (with the url key), then the Fortify Jenkins Plugin uses the Controller associated with Fortify Software Security Center and any Controller URL specified here is ignored. ctrlTokenCredentialsId The ID for a Jenkins credential of the type Fortify Connection Token that contains the decoded value of a Fortify Software Security Center authentication token of type ScanCentralCtrlToken. disableLocalScans Whether to disable local Fortify Static Code Analyzer scans from being performed.
 By default, local scans are enabled.
-The valid values are true or false. appVersionListLimit The maximum number of application versions to display in lists for a Fortify Assessment post-build action configuration.
+The valid values are true and false. appVersionListLimit The maximum number of application versions to display in lists for a Fortify Assessment post-build action configuration.
 The default is 100 application versions per list.